pbeerli/fractcoalsim/README.md

-# Simulation of the fractional coalescent with two populations
+Simulation of the fractional coalescent with one or more populations

 The simulation code `simtree.py` will be available in our public GitHub.
 Here, a few examples of the output are shown.
 The key code is given in the snippet in Figure [1](#fig1).
 Figure [2](#fig2) gives examples for two populations with different $\alpha$, all histograms were drawn from 5000 independent replicates using the same effective population sizes ($\Theta_1=0.01$,$\Theta_2=0.01$) and immigration rates ($M_{2\rightarrow1}=100$, $M_{1\rightarrow2}=100$), but different $\alpha$.
 Each histogram is compared with the standard Kingman coalescent.